shentufoundation/mainnet/shentu-2.2/upgrades/README.md

 Make sure you do <b>NOT</b> perform `certik unsafe-reset-all`, `shentud unsafe-reset-all`, or delete the data directory, as it will require you to sync from the beginning of shentu-2.2 network.
 The above steps are sufficient to perform this upgrade.

-Using cosmovisor is not recommended for this upgrade, because it is unnecessarily complicated due to the rename from certik to shentud.
-To make it work, you need to wait for the halt of the certik binary, then set everything up with shentud before you start cosmovusor.
+<b>Cosmovisor might not be able to find the expected binary or home directory due to the rename from certik to shentud.
+To make it work, you need to wait for the halt of the certik binary, then set everything up with shentud before you start cosmovisor.</b>

 You can find the release notes and built binaries here: https://github.com/ShentuChain/shentu/releases/tag/v2.6.0.